danphan/OSAnalysis/README.md

 (vector {int}) gen_status : generated particle's status

 (
-3 - "hard scattering" -- ie the actual things that collide.
+ 3 - "hard scattering" -- the actual things that collide.
 In p p > ttW, that would be the t, t, and W only

-2 - "intermediate particle" -- something that was produced after the hard collision but did not survive to be directly detected by the detector
+ 2 - "intermediate particle" -- something that was produced after the hard collision but did not survive to be directly
+ detected by the detector

  1 - "final state" -- the particles that will live "forever" as far as the simulator is concerned.
 These are the ones we can  detect

--1 -  for "initial state" -- the protons in our case
+ -1 -  for "initial state" -- the protons in our case )
-)

 (vector {LorentzVector}) gen_p4 : generated particle's four-vector momentum